 Even though he is based abroad, Mr. Remollo finds time to get involved in their children’s Kumon activities.
 Robin would regularly consult him through Skype or FaceTime, especially if she is having difficulties.
 During the low moments, he would intervene, speak to her, and try to uplift her morale.
 According to Mrs. Remollo, hard as it may seem, it does work every now and then.

 Making sure that the worksheets should be accomplished on time, difficulty in explaining some of the topics in the worksheets, and constant reminders to do the worksheets are just some of the experiences Mr. and Mrs. Remollo had to endure.

 “To say one has to be patient is an understatement.
 Still, it is heartbreaking to see our children struggle, with tears in their eyes and on the verge of giving up.
 We too feel the same way.
 And oftentimes, the thought of giving up is just too real.
 But then again, we want to develop in them a sense of resiliency and the attitude to never give up in the face of adversity. “

 One thing that Mrs. Remollo has learned from their family’s Kumon journey is the parents’ role as partners of the Kumon Center.

 Kumon is preparing our children not just for excellence in their academic life, but in real life as well.
-If we are able to guide them to surpass this stage, then we can say that we have already prepared them enough to face life head on.
+If we are able to guide them to surpass the challenges in their Kumon journey, then we can say that we have already prepared them enough to face life head-on.
 For every math problem they have struggled on and eventually resolved, there is a valuable lesson learned.
 No matter how hard the problem, no matter how tiring it may seem, no matter how tempting it is to give up – you just quit don’t because quitting is not an option.
 You persevere, work hard, and then you reap the fruits of your hard work.